michael-shu/michael-shu/README.md

 ### 🚀 About Me

-👨‍🎓 I'm a rising senior at NYU, currently pursuing my bachelors degree with a major in computer science and a minor in data science.
-I will graduate in the winter of 2023.
+👨‍🎓 I recently graduated NYU with a bachelors degree, majoring in computer science and minoring in data science.
+I am currently looking for full time roles

-💻I'm well versed in web development langauges and frameworks such as Javascript, HTML, CSS, Node.JS, Express and React.
-You can find samples of my work through [basic html/css websites](https://michael-shu.github.io/copyWebsiteAssistanceForward/), the [Hack @ NYU website](https://www.hacknyu.org/), and my own [personal project](https://champion-mastery-op-gg.herokuapp.com/).
+💻I'm well versed in web development langauges and frameworks such as Express, React, Vue and NextJS.
+You can find samples of my work through [basic html/css websites](https://michael-shu.github.io/copyWebsiteAssistanceForward/), my [Champion Mastery Website](https://champion-mastery-op-gg.herokuapp.com/), and my own [portfolio](http://www.michael-shu.com).

 🐍Through my schoolwork and Data Science minor, I have experience with a variety of database types,  query languages and tools such as Python, SQL, MongoDB, Neo4j, and unix commands.

 ☁️I am currently studying Kubernetes and AWS, and am looking for an full time role to expand my tool set and learn more about industry standards.
-If you would like to reach me, connect with my LinkedIn.
+If you would like to reach me, connect with my LinkedIn, or use the contact form on my portfolio.

 ###

 ### 🛠️ Langauges and Tools